bugii/SME-Group1/Python/Docker compose/README.md

 ### Fetching projects from Github

 Note: Before running the script make sure that you have all the dependencies installed.
-Do:
+Run the following:

 ```shell script
 pip install -r requirements.txt